brownl/easicalc_desktop/README.md

 # easicalc_desktop
-desktop version of the easicalc app
+desktop version of the easicalc app -- just shoved the whole thing into NW.js